Mt Asahidake 1 Day Snowshoeing TourGuided day tour from Asahikawa

 Mt.
 Fuji may be Japan’s most iconic mountain, but for the people of Hokkaido, Mt.
 Asahidake has a special place in our hearts.
 Checking in at 2,291 metres (7.500 feet), it is the tallest mountain in Hokkaido, known as a holy site to northern Japan’s indigenous Ainu people.
 Follow in the footsteps of Hokkaido’s Ainu ancestors and come and see for yourself why the Ainu people call this breathtaking mountain “Kamuy Mintar”, the Playground of the Gods.

 - Active travellers who enjoy walking for 3 to 5 hours a day.

 - Curious travellers who enjoy a mixture of activities & sightseeing and learning about the regions they visit.

 - Winter hikers & snow lovers who love hiking in snow with the help of snowshoes (No experience required).

 When can you snowshoe at Mt.
 Asahidake?

-We run this tour from late December to early May.
+We run this tour from early January to early May.
 The first snow usually falls on Mt.
-Asahidake around the third week of September and by Christmas it has buried all the vegetation, opening up endless range opportunities to explore the winter wonderland.
+Asahidake around the third week of September and by New Years it has buried all the vegetation, opening up endless range opportunities to explore the winter wonderland.
 Cold winter temperatures and plentiful snowfall ensure Mt.
 Asahidake is consistently blanketed in fluffy light snow, no wonder it’s popular with skiers and snowboarders from all over the world.
 January is typically the coldest month, easily hitting -20˚C/-4˚F or lower!

 The weather becomes more stable towards March, and we can still enjoy snowshoeing on Mt.
 Asahidake up until April (quite often under blue skies) even if the snow has melted in the towns.
 Around mid-May we pack our snowshoes away and Mt.
 Asahidake welcomes spring in June.